rafaellagp/Immo-Eliza/README.md

 # Immo-Eliza
-Machine Learning model to make price predictions on real estate sales in Belgium
+Machine Learning model for price predictions of real estate in Belgium